deliteser112/eclipse-platform-releng-buildtools/db/README.md

 Below are the steps to submit a schema change:

+1. Make your changes to entity classes, remembering to add new ones to `core/src/main/resources/META-INF/persistence.xml` so they'll be picked up.
+2. Run the `nomulus generate_sql_schema` command to generate a new version of `db-schema.sql.generated`.
+The full command line to do this is:

+    `./gradlew registryTool --args="-e localhost generate_sql_schema --start_postgresql -o /path/to/nomulus/db/src/main/resources/sql/schema/db-schema.sql.generated"`
+3. Write an incremental DDL script that changes the existing schema to your new one.
+The generated SQL file from the previous step should help.
+New create table statements can be used as is, whereas alter table statements should be written to change any existing tables.

-1. Write the incremental DDL script that makes your changes to the existing schema.
-It should be stored in a new file in the `db/src/main/resources/sql/flyway` folder using the naming pattern `V{id}__{description text}.sql`, where `{id}` is the next highest number following the existing scripts in that folder.
-Also note that it is a **double** underscore in the naming pattern.
+    This script should be stored in a new file in the `db/src/main/resources/sql/flyway` folder using the naming pattern
+    `V{id}__{description text}.sql`, where `{id}` is the next highest number following the existing scripts in that folder.
+Note the double underscore in the naming pattern.
-2. Run the `:db:test` task from the Gradle root project.
+4. Run the `:db:test` task from the Gradle root project.
 The SchemaTest will fail because the new schema does not match the golden file.
-3. Copy db/build/resources/test/testcontainer/mount/dump.txt to the golden file (db/src/main/resources/sql/schema/nomulus.golden.sql).
+5. Copy `db/build/resources/test/testcontainer/mount/dump.txt` to the golden file `db/src/main/resources/sql/schema/nomulus.golden.sql`.
 Diff it against the old version and verify that all changes are expected.
-4. Rerun the `:db:test` task.
+6. Re-run the `:db:test` task.
 This time all tests should pass.

 Relevant files (under db/src/main/resources/sql/schema/):